-JUF teamed with Knowledge Quest, a nonprofit founded in 1998 serving the children of South Memphis, to teach cooking skills to program participants.
+The Jay Uiberall Foundation teamed with Knowledge Quest, a nonprofit founded in 1998 to serve the children of South Memphis, to develop a program that teaches cooking skills.
 Now, with a permanent presence through the Jay Uiberall Culinary Academy (JUCA), JUF provides a place where high school students not only learn about the culinary arts and the food cycle, but also explore their own unique talents through training and mentoring activities.
-Most important, JUCA helps build students’ confidence and whets their appetites for wholesome, healthy food.
+Most important, JUCA helps to build students’ confidence and whets their appetites for wholesome, healthy food.

-Students learn basic to advanced skills in culinary arts and hospitality management, to prepare students for a regional culinary competition as well as higher education and business opportunities in culinary arts and hospitality management.
-Students learn skills from food safety handling practices to operating and managing a culinary business.
-By the end of the sessions students are ServSafe certified, have a better intellectual and hands on understanding of the food cycle and are better equipped and prepared for higher education and culinary and hospitality management endeavors.
+Students learn basic and advanced skills in culinary arts and hospitality management to prepare them for a regional culinary competition, as well as for higher education and business opportunities in culinary arts and hospitality management.
+Students are taught skills from food safety handling practices to operating and managing a culinary business.
+By the end of the sessions, students are ServSafe certified, have a better intellectual and hands-on understanding of the food cycle, and are better equipped and prepared for higher education and culinary and hospitality management endeavors.

 CLASSROOM EXPECTATIONS AND GOALS

-- Be PRESENT and on time.
-Students who attend class regularly and arrive on time tend to do better work and understand more.
-Poor attendance causes students to miss lab work, which is hard or impossible to recreate and be up to speed on lessons.
+Be PRESENT and on time.
+Students who attend class regularly and arrive on time do better work and understand more.
+Poor attendance causes students to miss lab work, which is hard or impossible to recreate and remain up to speed on lessons.

 Follow JUCA on Facebook